fsjavier/trip-split/README.md

 * `Git` was userd for version control.
 * `Lucidchart` was used to create the flow charts.
 * `Heroku` was used to deploy the project.
-* `Patorjk` was used to create the ASCII Art for the welcome message.

 ## Testing